MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableDnsOverTcpParsing

-Specifies whether to disable inspection of DNS traffic that occurs over a TCP channel.
+Specifies whether to disable inspection of DNS traffic that occurs over a TCP.
+Valid values
+are:

+- $true: Inspection of DNS traffic over TCP is disabled.
+- $false: Inspection of DNS traffic over TCP is enabled.

+Network protection needs to inspect DNS traffic over TCP in the following scenarios:

+- To provide metadata for anti-malware behavior monitoring.
+- To allow for a DNS sinkhole if the **EnableDnsSinkhole** parameter is set to the value $true.

 ```yaml
 Type: Boolean